There are many different ways you can be involved with Friends.

 Volunteer with us, attend a Friends' special event, take independent action, or become a member.
 We welcome you to one or all of these opportunities.

 To start, sign up for our e-news to get updates on river news, policy updates, and fun events.
-Follow us on Facebook, Twitter, and Instagram for great photos, videos, and fun activities occurring at the Chicago River.
+Follow us on Facebook, X (formerly Twitter), and Instagram for great photos, videos, and fun activities occurring on the Chicago-Calumet River.

 Volunteer